 You don't need a lot of space for a salsa garden; you could even grow your ingredients in containers.
 However since the beauty of homemade salsa is its freshness, you'll want to devote enough space for multiple plants, to keep your harvest coming.
 And you will have to be patient; most of these ingredients are not ready to pick until at least mid-summer.

 01 of 07

 Tomatoes are the backbone of a great salsa.
 Choose a meaty variety, like beefsteak or Roma.
 Cherry tomatoes are also a good option, especially if you are growing your tomato plants in a container.

 Tomato plants can grow very large.
 They will need a minimum of two sq. ft. per plant in your garden or one plant per container.
 For your salsa garden, three tomato plants should keep you going all summer if you don't eat them right off the vine first.

 Hot peppers are what give salsa its kick.
 The most popular chile pepper to use is the Jalapeno.
 These are some of the easiest peppers to grow and each plant will produce over a dozen peppers.
 However, don't be afraid to add even more punch with serrano or cayenne peppers or even hotter.

 If heat is not your thing, you can still enjoy homemade sauce by growing sweet peppers in your salsa garden.
 There is no rule that salsa much be searing.

-You'll need 3 - 5 pepper plants, depending on how spicy you like your salsa.
-Hot peppers tend to produce more fruits, but sweet peppers are usually larger in size.
+You'll need three to five pepper plants, depending on how spicy you like your salsa.
+Hot peppers tend to produce more fruits, but sweet peppers are usually larger.

 03 of 07

 Along with chile peppers, diced onions give salsa its zest.
 A mildly sweet red onion adds a nice balance of flavors, but any onion will do.
-In fact, you could substitute either scallions or shallots, if you prefer a slightly milder kick.
+You could substitute either scallions or shallots if you prefer a slightly milder kick.

 04 of 07